FrankFeng9/C-Sharp-airplane-shooting-game/README.md

-# C# -airplane-shooting-game
-*	Built in the ability for players to control the airplane to move and shoot enemy
-*	Reward player boosted bullets and ultimate at a certain stage
-* keep tracking player's score
+*Allow players to control their airplane's movements and shoot down enemy planes *Reward players with special abilities like boosted bullets and ultimate powers at certain stages of the game *Display the player's airplane sprite and score counter in the game window

 <img src = "airplane%20shooting%20game/screenshot1.PNG" ><img src = "airplane%20shooting%20game/screenshot2.PNG">